-Remediation of sites already known to regulatory agencies (e.g., active spills) will continue.
+Remediation of sites already known to regulatory agencies (e.g., active spills) will continue (no such projects are known to be currently ongoing).
 Remediation of other sites that might only be discovered during excavation activities for the Proposed Action would likely not occur unless the pollution was discovered by some other means.
-Overall, without the Proposed Action, there would be a lower potential for disturbance of hazardous materials, but, unlike conditions in the future with the Proposed Action (where remediation would be performed under construction health and safety plans and would include remediation of contamination under the streets), there would be less extensive remediation of hazardous materials.
+Overall, without the Proposed Action, there would be a lower potential for disturbance of hazardous materials, but, unlike conditions in the future with the Proposed Action (where remediation would be performed under a Construction Health and Safety Plan [CHASP] and would include remediation of contamination under the streets), there would be less extensive remediation of hazardous materials.